 TalkAbroad conversation.
-One 30-minute conversation is required for \$15.00.
+Two 15-minute conversations are required for \$25.00.
 Instructor will provide more instructions.
 TalkAbroad website: https://talkabroad.com

 COURSE REQUIREMENTS

 - 1. Active participation is defined to include the following: group work, journal writing and sharing, oral participation, and completion of daily assignments.
 Any day a student is absent he/she loses 10 points of class participation. - 2.
 Completion of required readings, written, oral, lab, video, and web assignments. - 3.
 Successful completion of written and oral examinations.